DEI Vision and Mission

 Focal points:

-I will be collaborating with the Superintendents and District leaders to successfully honor all of the commitments outlined above, with consistent implementation methods across all BPS schools.
+District leadership will collaborate to successfully honor all of the commitments outlined above, with consistent implementation methods across all BPS schools.

 Citations, Credits, Acknowledgments